-- Frizzy hair: If you're forever dealing with frizz and flyaways, your secret to softer hair is actually more in the conditioner than the shampoo.
-Try a one-two punch of Living Proof No Frizz Shampoo ($27) and Conditioner ($27).
+- Frizzy hair: If you're forever dealing with frizz and flyaways, your secret to softer hair may actually be more in the conditioner than the shampoo.

-- Dry, coarse hair: Parched locks need creamy moisturizing shampoos.
-More importantly, never, ever forget to follow with a conditioner.
-In fact, some people with this hair type can get away with ditching shampoo altogether and co-washing instead (conditioner-only washing).
+- Dry, coarse hair: While parched locks can use a creamy moisturizing shampoo, it's important to note that they should never skimp on conditioner.
+In fact, some people with this hair type ditch shampoo altogether and turn to co-washing instead (conditioner-only washing).

 What Is the No-Poo Method?

 Some people with dry, curly, coarse, and/or frizzy hair swear by the no-poo or co-washing method.
-This means using very little to no shampoo (which can strip hair of its natural oils) and instead using conditioners (which softens and hydrates hair).
+This means using little to no shampoo and instead using conditioners to soften and hydrate hair.

 Shampoo for Color-Treated Hair

-If your hair is colored, you should consider a shampoo that's specially designed for color-treated hair.
-These are made to be more gentle and contain ingredients to deposit and preserve color.
+Rocking colored locks?
+Reach for a shampoo that's specially designed for color-treated hair, as these are made to contain gentle ingredients that deposit and preserve color.

-The goal is to reinforce weak areas in the hair shaft that occur as a result of coloring, straightening, relaxing, or perming hair.
-Look for protein-based shampoos with ingredients such as wheat and soy extracts or silk amino acids.
+The goal is to reinforce weak areas in the hair shaft that my occur as a result of coloring, straightening, relaxing, or perming hair.
+Try looking for protein-based shampoos with ingredients such as wheat and soy extracts or silk amino acids.

-Unfortunately, overly processed hair can have oily roots but dry shafts and ends, so washing it can be tricky.
-You need to cleanse the roots while moisturizing the ends.
-In this case, wash hair every other day with a shampoo made for normal hair.
-Concentrate on cleaning the scalp.
-Then use a strong conditioner only on the mid-shaft to the ends of hair.
+Unfortunately, overly processed hair might have oily roots but dry ends, so washing it could require cleansing at the roots and moisturizing at the ends.
+In this case, it's best to wash hair every other day with a shampoo made for normal hair.
+Concentrate on cleaning the scalp, then use a strong conditioner only on the mid-shaft to the ends of hair.

 Reach for Dry Shampoo

-If you want to buy a day between washing or you need to refresh your hair after working out, dry shampoo will be your best friend.
-Try Klorane Dry Shampoo with Oat Milk ($20).
-Skipping a wash now and then helps avoid stripping your hair's natural oils.
+If you want to buy a day between washing or you need to refresh your hair post-workout, dry shampoo (a powdered shampoo that doesn't require water) is a no-brainer.

 The Best Shampoos for Dandruff

-The best remedy for dandruff is to rotate three over-the-counter dandruff shampoos.
-This works because the fungus could otherwise adapt to and become immune to a single shampoo.
+To remedy dandruff, try rotating over-the-counter dandruff shampoos.
+The idea is that this prevents the fungus from adapting to a single shampoo.
 Try the following formulas with beneficial ingredients.

 How to Get Rid of Product Buildup

-If your hair needs a deep clean, use a clarifying shampoo once a week.
-You could also rinse hair with a mixture of equal parts apple cider vinegar and water to help dissolve dead skin cells and buildup on your scalp.
+If your hair needs a deep clean, opt for a clarifying shampoo once a week.
+You could also rinse hair with a mixture of equal parts apple cider vinegar and water to try to help dissolve dead skin cells and buildup on your scalp.